Attempted assassination of Leonid Brezhnev: Aftermath

-Ilyin underwent a lengthy interrogation led by KGB chief and future Soviet leader Yuri Andropov.
-During his interrogation, the recording of which was found in the Russian State Archives after 1991, Ilyin told Andropov that his motivation to assassinate Brezhnev was to have him replaced with his Second Secretary and Party Ideologue Mikhail Suslov (whom Ilyin called "the most outstanding person in the party at the moment").
+Ilyin underwent a lengthy interrogation led by KGB chief, and future Soviet leader, Yuri Andropov.
+During his interrogation, the recording of which was found in the Russian State Archives after 1991, Ilyin told Andropov that his motivation to assassinate Brezhnev was to have him replaced with his Second Secretary and Party Ideologue Mikhail Suslov, whom Ilyin called "the most outstanding person in the party at the moment".
 Whether this was true or if he was simply trying to provoke infighting within the Politburo remains unknown.
-He was pronounced insane and sent to Kazan Psychiatric Hospital where he was kept in solitary confinement until 1988.

-According to Russian sources, Ilyin was released in 1990 and moved to Saint Petersburg.
+Ilyin was charged with attempted murder, terrorism, and desertion offences, but he was ultimately pronounced insane and sent to Kazan Psychiatric Hospital, a psikhushka in Kazan where he was kept in solitary confinement until 1988.
+According to Russian sources, Ilyin was moved to a psikhushka near Leningrad in 1988 and released in 1990.
 The bullet-holed limousine has been preserved and is occasionally put on public exhibition.

 Legacy

-News was scant and slow to emerge.
+News of the assassination attempt on Brezhnev was scant and slow to emerge.
 An official Soviet press statement was made two days after the shooting, but did not say if the shooter was a man or a woman.
 However, even without official confirmation, the event was seen as an assassination attempt on Brezhnev.

 Years later, the cosmonaut Leonov recounted how Brezhnev confided to him after the incident: "Those bullets were not meant for you, Alexei.
 They were meant for me, and for that I apologize."
-But until the dissolution of the Soviet Union the KGB released little information about the shooting.
-The entire incident was "so effectively hushed up" that it was sometimes cited by Western observers as an example of Soviet secrecy.
+But until the dissolution of the Soviet Union in 1991, the KGB released little information about the shooting.
+The entire incident was "so effectively hushed up" that it was sometimes cited by Western observers as a prime example of Soviet secrecy.